Happygator/sucker-punch-revisited-writeup/README.md

 ![payoff 2](images/payoff_2.jpg)

 This is substantially better for Delphox than the initial situation suggests.
-Delphox now has a reasonable
+Delphox now has a reasonable path to victory: dodge Sucker Punches with Nasty Plot and Protect, dodge Kowtow Cleave with Protect, and eventually find a window to use Heat Wave and win.
+The odds are skewed far in Kingambit's favor due to Sucker Punch being both possibly game-winning and riskless though.
+How far in Kingambit's favor is it really?

 ## Prior Work
 A simplified version of this has been studied in [this forum post](https://www.smogon.com/forums/threads/there-is-no-way-to-outplay-sucker-punch.3733939/) and [this video](https://youtu.be/M2VI9FTzHQY), featuring the situation where neither Pokemon has Protect.
 In this case, the game will always end when Kingambit uses Kowtow Cleave(either the opposing pokemon attacked and won, or didn't attack and lost), so the player with Kingambit has 9 possible decisions, corresponding to the number of times Kingambit uses Sucker Punch(0-8) before attempting a Kowtow Cleave.
 The other player must correctly call the exact number of Sucker Punches to win[^elaboration], resulting in an 8/9 (88.88%) chance of Kingambit winning.